Overcoming the Risks and Barriers of Crowdfunding

-- Skills gaps.
-Some project creators do not have the skills or comfort level needed to carry out the various activities related to a crowdfunding campaign (e.g. promotion, audience engagement, fulfillment management related to honouring incentives).
+- The level of effort required, particularly in terms of maintaining engagement with the campaign’s community.
+Not all creators have the skills or comfort level needed to carry out the various activities related to a crowdfunding campaign (e.g. promotion, audience engagement, fulfillment management related to honouring incentives).
 These individuals would either not be able to successfully manage their campaign or would need to engage additional internal human resources or external service providers to manage the campaign on their behalf – something that could be cost prohibitive.

-- Cost and return on investment.
-The cost in resources and effort that are needed in order to manage a successful crowdfunding campaign can be quite significant.
+- The costs involved, in terms of platform costs, processing costs, and the costs associated with fulfilling rewards (e.g., international postage).
+These can be quite significant.
 First, there are hard costs such as the cost of creating promotional material (e.g. a promo video) and those associated with providing incentives to contributors.
 Second, there is the time and effort cost associated with creating and promoting the campaign as well as the ongoing effort needed to engage with the online community of supporters both during and after the campaign.
 And on the flip side is the ever-present risk that the campaign will be unsuccessful and that any resources invested in the campaign would have little or no return.

-A Damaged Reputation.
-Crowdfunding could potentially negatively impact a creator’s reputation in a number of ways:
+Crowdfunding could also potentially negatively impact a creator’s reputation in a number of ways:

 - If a content creator starts a campaign and does not meet his/her funding goal or receives very little support, this is a very public failure and could have an impact on a creator’s reputation.